crisu83/pixi-invaders/README.md

 ## Game Entities

-The game uses a lightweight entity-component system implemented with TypeScript types:
+The game uses a ref-based entity system for optimal performance:
-- Entities and components are immutable using TypeScript's Readonly types
+- Entities are stored in refs to avoid unnecessary re-renders
-- Components are type-safe and enforce required properties
+- Each entity has a ref to its PixiJS sprite for direct manipulation
-- Factory functions create properly typed entities
+- Entity groups (missiles, enemies, etc.) are managed in dedicated components
-- Helper functions ensure type-safe entity state management
+- Component-based architecture for reusable game logic

 ## Controls